Tuesday, 7 September 2010

 "Have we got your bags?" he said.

-For my part, I was still trying to take in the sights.
-The carpets on the stairs and along the landing were grubby and threadbare.
-The smell in the place reminded me of when I had been a kid.
-We’d grown up in quite a rough area and most of my friends had been the poor kids of the estate.
-The smell that hit me now was the same smell I had encountered at my friend’s houses when I had gone around to play there; a dirty, neglected odour, a pervading staleness.
 My room was awful.
-I inspected cheap, 1970’s furniture, a thin, scuffed carpet slick with grease and chipped Formica cupboards.
-The walls were bare and patchy.
-The British journalist, John McCarthy, would have related to this place.
-I looked out of my window and realised with some amusement that the view comprised of the concrete side of a skylight, about eighteen inches in front of the glass panel.
+Cheap 1970s furniture.
+A thin, scuffed carpet slick with grease.
+Chipped Formica cupboards.
+Bare, patchy walls.
+The British journalist John McCarthy would have recognised the place.
+Looking out of the window, I discovered with some amusement that the view consisted of the concrete side of a skylight approximately eighteen inches from the glass.
 Cigarette butts lay in a joyous drift against its base.
-I couldn’t pass up such a filming opportunity and did a quick lens sweep of the room.
-I then began to lay out my wet clothing to dry, using a radiator, the crusted sink and cupboard tops as clothes hangers.
-My waterproof coat, I hung up inside a cupboard containing insulated pipes.
-I had felt sweaty and in need of a wash anyway, but my new environment left me feeling that I needed to scrub myself vigorously.
-In a meditative silence, I walked along the corridor again.
-The patterns on the wallpaper and carpet clashed and clamoured over each other for my attention.
-My eyes weren’t sure where to settle.
-My God, I thought, what a fucking dump!
+I couldn't pass up such a filming opportunity and did a quick lens sweep of the room before laying out my wet clothing to dry on the radiator, the crusted sink and the tops of the cupboards.
+My waterproof I hung inside a cupboard containing insulated pipes.
+I had felt sweaty and in need of a wash anyway, but my new environment left me feeling that vigorous scrubbing with industrial soap was the minimum required.
+I walked along the corridor in meditative silence.
+The wallpaper and carpet patterns clashed and clamoured for attention simultaneously.
+My eyes weren't sure where to settle

-Once I’d bathed, the three of us got together again and swapped horror stories about our rooms.
-Fortunately, there was a lot of laughter and joking over it all.
-We agreed that we would, as Bod put it, ‘take the hit on this one’ and get the hell out in the morning.
-It suddenly came to me that I was responsible for my brother’s video camera, as well as my own camera and that I would be leaving them in my room when we went out.
-I had no proof that skulduggery would occur in our absence, but my faith in humanity around here had been, shall we say, dimmed.
-I found a loose floorboard in the cupboard where my coat was hanging and stashed the equipment in the hole beneath it.
+I do not exaggerate in any of the above.
+This accommodation was disgraceful and any walkers reading this who are planning their own assault on Offa's Dyke should avoid the Stanton House Inn in Chirk with the same commitment they would bring to avoiding a genuine plague.
+I'm not suggesting you'll catch the plague here, of course.
+Even rats have standards.
+Once I had bathed, the three of us reconvened and swapped horror stories.
+Fortunately there was a great deal of laughter about it all.
+We agreed, as Bod put it, to take the hit on this one and get the hell out in the morning.
+It then occurred to me that I was responsible for my brother's video camera as well as my own, and that both would be left in my room while we went out.
+I had no proof that any skulduggery would occur in our absence, but my faith in humanity around here had been, shall we say, dimmed.
+I found a loose floorboard in the cupboard where my coat was hanging and stashed the equipment in the cavity beneath it.

 Daily Tweets